Drumin Castle

-Drumin Castle is a ruined tower house near Glenlivet, Moray, Scotland.
+Drumin or Drummin Castle is a ruined tower house near Glenlivet, Moray, Scotland.
 The castle is situated on a ridge above the junction of the Livet and Avon Rivers.
 It is a designated scheduled monument.

 History

 The lands were granted by King Robert II to his son Alexander Stewart in the early 1370s.
-It passed from the Stewart family to the Gordon family in 1490.
+Drumin Castle passed from the Stewart family to the Gordon family in 1490.

+Mary, Queen of Scots came to the north of Scotland on progress.
+The Earl of Huntly and the Gordon family were defeated at the battle of Corrichie.
+On 4 November, Mary ordered John Grant of Freuchie to take Drumin Castle, and he took possession on 3 December 1562.

 The castle was abandoned in the 18th century and fell into disrepair.